Instructors should do their best to prevent plagiarism, but they must report violations when they occur.

 - purchasing a research paper and putting their own name on it

 Instructors who believe that a student has plagiarized or exhibited other academic misconduct behavior are obligated by University Rules to report the student.
-At the ATI campus, instructors should discuss the matter with their Division Chair and Dr. Steve Neal, Associate Director for Academic Affairs, who will assist them in reporting the case.
+At the ATI campus, instructors should discuss the matter with their Division Chair and Jeanne Osborne, Associate Director for Academic Affairs, who will assist them in reporting the case.